Python Data Engineer

 - Running Kafka, Storm, Spark in production atop massive data sets.

-- Easy system management with Fabric and Chef.
+- Easy system management with Fabric and Terraform.

 Fully distributed team